If you suffer from noise pollution in your home, a soundproof fence may be the most practical remedy available.

 As an example, stone walls and mass loaded vinyl are ideal for combating road-noise, whereas a solid timber fence should be sufficient against noisy neighbors.

 If you’re not looking to build a new fence around your home and simply upgrade your existing one to be more soundproof, we’d recommend installing a mass-loaded vinyl-based product such as Quiet Quilt.

 It’s flexible and easy to work with, yet a highly effective sound blocker at the same time.

 Start by making sure the fencing you have is solid enough to provide a base for the mass loaded vinyl.
 The fence needs to provide some soundproofing already, as the added material will simply add noise insulation.
 If your fence is too thin, low, or has lots of gaps, you might be wasting your time.

 To work out the area of your fence, measure the height and length.
 This will ensure you buy the right amount of mass loaded vinyl to cover the fence.

 There are two ways to fix the vinyl to your fence, either with adhesive or nail and hammer.
 Using nails and a hammer is the more popular choice and is best if you think you may need to replace the mass loaded vinyl in the future.

-Purchase your mass loaded vinyl in rolls and gather your tools.
+Purchase your Quiet Quilt and gather your tools.
 You’ll need sharp scissors to cut the material and a pencil for marking.
 You will also need a drill, nails, and a hammer or nail gun if you’re going that route, or adhesive if you’d rather use that.

-Cut the sheets according to the size of the fence.
+Cut the Quiet Quilt according to the size of the fence.
 Then either apply adhesive to the fence, or drill holes in the places where the nails will sit.
 Fix the mass loaded vinyl to the fence securely, and you’re good to go.